pudinglabs/mugenreq/README.md

 ##About

-Mugen: A class that implements an interface to interacts with ZK Time & Attendance devices.
+Mugen: A class that implements an interface to interacts with Mugen Time & Attendance devices.

 ##Requirements